eBay Image URL Not Accepted? Causes & Fixes for CSV, API, Listings

 • No tokens, cookies, redirects, or authentication.

-• CDN must allow bot traffic.
+• CDN must allow bot traffic, even when under pressure.

 • Links must be simple static URLs.